CPS-IT/project-builder/docs/development/build-steps.md

 * Implementation: [`Builder\Generator\Step\RunCommandStep`](https://github.com/CPS-IT/project-builder/blob/main/src/Builder/Generator/Step/RunCommandStep.php)

 The `runCommand` enables you to execute custom shell commands in the generated project directory.
-Since this steps requires a `BuildResult` it makes most sense to execute your command after dependent steps have been executed.
-That can be either in the temporary or working (target) directory.
+Place your command step after dependent steps have been executed.
+Multiple steps are permitted.

 Please keep in mind that an already executed command cannot be reverted.